 This is why most people “fail” at keto.

-However, when we integrate fibre and resistant starches into the picture, this hunger response is blunted.
+However, when we integrate fiber and resistant starches into the picture, this hunger response is blunted.

 Resistant starches are great for a ketogenic diet — they blunt your hunger response and also blunt elevated blood glucose levels when carbohydrates are consumed.